franciscohermida/boa-stack-minimal/README.md

 The `app-worker` could represent, for example, a central authentication service accessible by other applications.

-Frameworks like Hono would work in the same category as app-worker, all features .
+Frameworks like Hono would fall into the same category as app-worker, where all features work.

 ## Feature Support Matrix